Social Interpretable Reinforcement Learning: Method

 As shown in \Cref{alg:collab}, the voting phase randomly chooses one of the actions proposed by the agents.
-This mechanism should automatically balance exploration and exploitation.
+This is due to the fact that this mechanism should automatically balance exploration and exploitation.
 In fact, in the initial phase, the distribution of the actions proposed by the agents is close to a uniform distribution.
 Then, while the training progresses, we expect the emergence of \emph{consensus} between the agents.
-This means that, at this point, the choice will be heavily biased towards the most widely chosen action, while still allowing to explore by choosing actions that were selected by a minority of the agents.
+This means that, at this point, the choice will be heavily biased toward the most widely chosen action, while still allowing to explore by choosing actions that were selected by a minority of the agents.
 Finally, as training progresses and agents learn the optimal state-action mapping, we expect the probability of choosing the most chosen action to reach a plateau.
-Interestingly, in preliminary experiments, we observed that using different, grounded voting mechanisms such as majority voting yielded lower performance, indicating that the non-determinism of random voting allows the agent to better explore the environment.
+This is due to the fact that, as training progresses, individuals with a good tree structure will learn a (sub-)optimal state-action mapping, which increases the probability of choosing the optimal action, while individuals with a bad tree structure will still behave randomly.
+This tells us that the probability of choosing the most ``common'' action can only increase during training.
+In preliminary experiments, we tested alternative voting mechanisms such as ``follow the leader'' (i.e., choose the action of the ``best'' agent from a small initial individual phase) and majority voting, but we could not observe any significant differences in terms of scores w.r.t. random voting.